mfkiwl/SPU_Multimedia_Processor/assembler/README.md

 0x40200000
 ```

-In this example, the input file has all the Instructions with arbitrary operands.
+The input file has all the Instructions with arbitrary operands.
-The output file produced contains the hex values of each instruction.
+The output file produceds the 32-bit hex values of each instruction.